flux-capacitor-io/flux-capacitor-io.github.io/README.md

 * A filter of the types of messages it consumes (e.g. only events, or all queries called "GetOrders")
 * A filter of handlers that belong to this consumer (e.g. all handlers in this package, or only handler methods called X)

-Each consumer is tracking separately.
-Within the same application, you can have multiple separate consumers that track messages at completely different speeds.
+* A set of trackers

+The trackers belonging to a single consumer can be seen as separate **Threads** of the consumer.
+The main function of separate trackers is load balancing and redundancy.
+[More on how we load balance with consumers here](#load-balancing)

+In a sense, consumers are small separate applications.
 The beauty of these consumers, is that whether consumers live in the same application or in separately running applications, their behavior and interaction remains exactly the same.
-In a sense, consumers are small separate applications.

 ![alt text](https://github.com/flux-capacitor-io/flux-capacitor-io.github.io/raw/master/dist/img/moveconsumersfreely.jpg "Consumers can be moved freely")